topfreegames/pitaya-admin/README.md

 ## **Documentation**

 Returns server auto documentation given its type.
 Target server must implement pitaya's auto documentation remote.
+The documentation remote is usefull on servers that have many handlers and remotes.

 - **URL**